hadley/adv-r/functions.md

     y[2] <- "two"
     names(x) <- y

-Typically, modifying in place will not create a copy of the data, but if your depending on that for high performance, it's best to verify for the situation at hand.
+Typically, modifying in place will not create a copy of the data, but if you're depending on that for high performance, it's best to double check.

 ## Lexical scoping